-- Triple Column Cash Book: – It has two column extra as compared with single column cash book that column is bank column and discount column.
+- Triple Column Cash Book: – It has two columns extra as compared with single column cash book that column is bank column and discount column.

-- Petty Cashbook Cash Book:- It is prepared in the larger entity where head cashier and petty cashier are working. head cashier provide some money on the daily, weekly or monthly basis to the petty cashier to make payment for the routine petty expenses.
+- Petty Cashbook Cash Book:- It is prepared in the larger entity where the head cashier and petty cashier are working. the head cashier provides some money on the daily, weekly or monthly basis to the petty cashier to make payment for the routine petty expenses.

 Basis of Difference

 |Cash Book is a separate book in which cash transactions are directly recorded.||Cash Account is an account in a Ledger in which posting is made from the journal.|

 |It serves the purpose of both journal and ledger and hence cash transactions need not be primarily recorded in Journal.||It serves the purpose of a Ledger only.
 If Cash A/C is opened in the Ledger, all-cash transactions are first recorded in the journal.|

 |The cash book is not dependent on any other book because it is the original entry book.||The cash account is dependent on journal daybook.|